Nigeria says reaches deal with Boko Haram to free abducted girls

 The government was negotiating with Danladi Ahmadu, a man calling himself the secretary-general of Boko Haram, a presidency source said.
 It was not clear if Ahmadu is part of the same faction as Shekau.

-Separately, Cameroon's defence ministry said eight soldiers and 107 Boko Haram militants had been killed in fighting in the far north on Wednesday and Thursday, a region that has suffered regular cross-border raids.
+Separately, Cameroon's defense ministry said eight soldiers and 107 Boko Haram militants had been killed in fighting in the far north on Wednesday and Thursday, a region that has suffered regular cross-border raids.

 (Reporting by Felix Onuah, Camillus Eboh and Joe Brock; Writing by Ed Cropley; Editing by Joe Brock and Andrew Heavens and James Dalgleish)